TheNeoCarvalho/api-adonis/README.md

 ## Setup

-lone the repo and then run `npm install`.
+Clone the repo and then run `npm install`.

 ### Migrations